 This page is about the kinds of service we hold here at St John’s Wood Church.
 For a schedule of the services and events coming up, please visit our Calendar page.

 At 8am, we have a service of Holy Communion.
 This especially suits those who like to worship God in the traditional 1662 Prayer Book language.
-A quiet service with plenty of space and silence, it lasts half an hour.
+This is a quiet service with plenty of space which lasts half an hour.

 DURING THE WEEK

-Morning Prayer is usually said by the clergy at 10am on Monday, Tuesday, Thursday, and Friday.
-Members of the congregation are welcome to join them.
+Morning Prayer is usually said by the clergy in church at 10am on Tuesday, Thursday, and Friday.
+Others are welcome to join them.
 We alternate by season between the modern language of Common Worship and the 1662 Prayer Book.

-At 10am on Wednesdays, there is a said service of Holy Communion, using the 1662 Prayer Book.
+At 10am on Wednesdays, Morning Prayer is said on Zoom, using the 1662 Prayer Book.
 The code to join can be obtained from the Parish Office.